-New or Revised Standards and Amendments to Standards Not Yet Adopted
+New or Revised Standards and Amendments to Standards Not Yet Adopted beginning after January 1, 2014.

-A number of new standards and amendments to standards are effective for annual periods beginning after January 1, 2014.
 However, the Group has not applied the following new standard in preparing these consolidated financial statements.
 PFRS 9 is not expected to have a significant impact on the Group's consolidated financial statements.